Innoviva

 Technology Platform

-A hybrid business model combining royalty portfolio management with strategic development of novel therapeutics, including a bacteriophage platform for targeting antibiotic-resistant bacterial infections.
+A hybrid 'innotecture' model combining royalty monetization expertise with strategic acquisition and development of late-stage clinical assets, supplemented by a proprietary bacteriophage therapy platform for antibiotic-resistant infections.

 Pipeline